billba/prague/README.md

 type Transform<ARGS extends any[], RESULT extends Result> = (...args: ARGS) => Observable<RESULT>;
 ```

-A `Transform` is called with arguments as normal.
-If a transformation occurred, the resultant `Observable` emits a `Result` object and completes, oherwise it ompletes without emitting.

-If you're new to `Observable`s and none of this makes sense to you, you may want to read [Obervables and Promises](#observables-and-promises), which has both a quick introduction to `Observable`s and also shows how to ignore them and just work with `Promise`s.
+A `Transform` function is called with arguments as normal.
+But instead of returning a result directly, it returns an object called an `Observable`.
+You subscribe to that object to get the result.
+If you're new to `Observable`s, you may want to read [Obervables and Promises](#observables-and-promises), which has both a quick introduction to `Observable`s and also shows how to ignore them and just work with `Promise`s.

 ### `Result`

 `Result` is an abstract base class.
-The following two subclasses of `Result` are "core" to *Prague*:
+The following three subclasses of `Result` are "core" to *Prague*:
+* `NoResult` - interpreted as "the transform was unable to produce a result"
 * `Value<VALUE>` - contains a value of type VALUE
 * `Action` - contains an action (function) to potentially execute at a future time

 *Prague* also includes and makes use of these subclasses of `Result`:
 * `ActionReference` - contains the (serializable) name and arguments of a function to potentially execute at a future time
 * `Multiple` - contains an array of `Result`s
-* `NoResult` - a way to get a positive "no result" signal from a `Transform` using [emitNoResults](#noresult)

 ### `from`

-The `from` function allows you to write `Tranform`s more simply, by returning a value instead a `Value`, a function instead of an `Action`, `undefined`/`null` when nothing is to be emitted, or a `Promise` or a synchronous result instead of an `Observable`:
+The `from` function allows you to write `Tranform`s more simply, by returning a value instead a `Value`, a function instead of an `Action`, `undefined`/`null` instead of a `NoResult`, or a `Promise` or a synchronous result instead of an `Observable`:

 ```ts
 const repeat = from((a: string) => a.repeat(5))